1995parham/dotfiles/README.md

 Configuration of mentioned applications also is a part of this repository.

+## Window Managers

+I am using `sway` and `hyprland` as my primary window managers.
+This repository structured around creating soft-links and because of that the duplicate configurations between these window managers are gathered in `sway/`.

 ## Scripts

 As mentioned before, `start.sh` can be used to run the installation/helper scripts. these scripts install and setup different tools as below: